weaveworks/weave-gitops/doc/adr/0005-wego-core-auth-strategy.md

 UI auth will work in a similar way, with a more straight-forward set of steps:

 ![UI Auth Diagram](ui_auth.svg)

+TLDR:

+1. The user does OAuth with their Git Provider
+2. We use the resulting access_token to push a Deploy Key to the repository (giving us `git` permissions)
+3. We create a pull request for the repository via the Git Provider HTTP API

 For browser security, we will convert the Git Provider OAuth token to a JSON Web Token (JWT) to protect against Cross-site Scripting (XSS) attacks.
 The encrypted JWT will allow a malicious script to authenticate with the Weave GitOps API only, whereas passing the unencrypted OAuth token to the browser would allow a malicious script to authenticate with the Github API.